Published in

 1. Artist’s Statement.

-We don’t know the statements from the father but one of the quotes by which Vasari intended to describe him says,
+We don’t know any statements from the father himself but one of the quotes by which Vasari intended to describe him says,

 In the words of John Ruskin, in Modern Painters, Volume II, he describes Father Guido as,